jtablesaw/tablesaw/docs/gettingstarted.md

 There is a price for this frugality.
 When you work with primitives, you forgo some common java capabilities, like the use of standard Java 8 predicates.
 While Java thoughtfully provides some specialized predicate interfaces (e.g. *IntPredicate*), they don't provide any primitive *BiPredicate* implementations.
 Without an IntBiPredicate, we can't implement operations like a < b.
 So we were left to roll our own.
 You can find them in the package *tech.tablesaw.filtering.predicates*.

+For that reason, the syntax for Tablesaw may sometimes seem a bit odd relative to typical Java, but it doesn't take long to learn.

 ### Selections

 Before going on to tables, we should talk about selections. *Selections* are used to filter both tables and columns.
 Often they work behind the scenes, but sometimes you use them directly.
 For example, consider our NumberColumn containing the values {1, 2, 3, 4}.
 You can filter that column by sending it a message.
 For example: